Archomeda/Gw2Sharp/README.md

 This library has been written to be as close as possible to the official API structure, with a few exceptions to make life easier.
 *Make sure to read the [introductory guide](https://archomeda.github.io/Gw2Sharp/master/guides/introduction.html) to get started.*

-## Endpoints
+## Supported services
-Check the [list of endpoints](https://archomeda.github.io/Gw2Sharp/master/guides/endpoints.html) for the supported endpoints.
+Check the [documentation](https://archomeda.github.io/Gw2Sharp/master/guides/services.html) for the supported services.

 ## Requirements
 This project targets .NET Standard 2.0.